TimeMaster18/omdu/README.md

 To get started playing the game, follow the installation instructions on [Project Rechained's GitHub page](https://github.com/TimeMaster18/Project-Rechained).

 ## Looking for a group?
 Looking for a group to play with?
-Join [Project Unchained's Discord server](https://discord.gg/xkZskPXtwm), where you'll find dedicated LFG channels and roles.
+Join [Project Rechained's Discord server](https://discord.gg/xkZskPXtwm), where you'll find dedicated LFG channels and roles.

 ## Fair Use / Fair Dealing Disclaimer
 This website is a fan-made project dedicated to Orcs Must Die!
 Unchained, a discontinued game originally developed and published by [Robot Entertainment](https://robotentertainment.com/).
 The images, logos, and other copyrighted materials used on this site are the property of their respective owners.